spencertan96/treatment-database/README.md

 - 2 different color modes (Light and Dark Mode)

 ## To try the application:
+1. Go to the project page at <a href="https://spencertan96.github.io/treatment-database/" title="project page link">here</a>.
-1. Click on the green `Code` button at the top right of the page, then `Download as ZIP`
+1. Then, download either the TAR or ZIP files by clicking on **either** the green `TAR` or `ZIP` button at the top of the page.
-2. Extract the downloaded files into a folder
+2. Extract the downloaded files into a folder.
 3. Then, run `treatment_database.application`
 - There will be a security warning that you will need to agree to install the application (as I did not a purchase a certificate)